synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 SCA scanning depends on an external Black Duck system hosted by Synopsys at `https://codesight.synopsys.com`.
 SCA scans will fail if this endpoint is inaccessible from your cluster.

+The Scan Service also depends on the Synopsys SIG Repo hosted at sig-repo.synopsys.com.
+The service downloads Scan Farm components at boot time and will not work correctly without a SIG Repo connection.

 ### Default Pod Resources

 Below are the default CPU and memory assigned to Scan Farm pods.